idleberg/atom-build-makensis-wine/README.md

 `makensis (Wine)` — compile *as-is* using Win32 makensis (<kbd>Cmd</kbd>+<kbd>Alt</kbd>+<kbd>B</kbd>)

+Should you get a *Permission denied* error, you need to adjust the permissions of  the build script:

+    chmod +x ~/.atom/packages/build-makensis-wine/lib/makensis-wine.sh

 ### Shortcuts

 Here's a reminder of the default shortcuts you can use with this package: